Where will I live?

 You will have internet access at the Global Bridge house for school work, communicating back home, and for leisure activities.
 SI staff will work with you to set aside time and establish guidelines for social networking to ensure a healthy balance between connecting with friends and family and engaging fully in the program and culture.

 > Global Bridge Program Directors: Ed & Mable Mendoza – The Mendozas work closely with students on a daily basis.
-They facilitate community life activities, spiritual formation teaching, life skill and leadership training, guiding students as they navigate the highs and lows of their time in Guatemala.
+They facilitate community life activities, spiritual formation teaching, life skill and leadership training, guiding students as they navigate the highs and lows of their time in the DR.

 > Academic Program Coordinator: Rebecca Keiser – Rebecca is the main U.S. contact person for students.
 She guides potential students through the application process, and post-acceptance, gives detailed assistance in preparing students for departure.
 Contact Rebecca at email@example.com.